Projoint-Design-Team/projointdesigntool/README.md

 - **Automatic Deployment**: Automatically deploys the latest version of the code to the production server upon commits to the main branch.
 - **Github Secrets**: Pulls information from Github Action Secrets to secure the confidential information

-## Frontend

-Details about the frontend setup and technologies used will be added here.

 ## Nginx